 Katia Houde is an artist from Montreal living in Toronto.
-Her work deals primarily with memory, identity, mental health, and trauma, using both found footage and original images.
-She enjoys shooting on Super8 and most recently has rediscovered her Pixelvision.
+Working with both found footage and original images, her practice explores memory, identity, absence, and the traces of trauma.
+She enjoys shooting on Super 8 and has recently rediscovered her Pixelvision camera.
 Her work has been shown in the USA, Canada, Peru, Mexico, and Spain.
-She has a Master’s degree in Environmental Studies and is currently pursuing a PhD in Cinema and Media Studies at York University.
+She holds a Master’s degree in Environmental Studies and is currently pursuing a PhD in Cinema and Media Studies at York University.

 About